 One of my Gestalt teachers said that the only cure for shame is courage.
 It impressed me tremendously at the time but it’s only half true.
 You need to have courage to see the shame and name it, and decide to do something about it.
 You need to have courage to see people like me.

 But what cures shame isn’t courage: it’s connection.

 Shame is like the amputation of our adult self.
 We feel helpless and isolated.

 Shame comes in myriad forms, but it always involves a suppression of the rich life and multifaceted experience of the body.
-Our work is to restore that, and thus to restore the dignity and beauty of the person.
+My work is to restore that, and thus to restore the dignity and beauty of the person.